Open Menu Close Menu Open Search Close Search

 Step 5: Apply for Admission (Entry) into the United States

 Upon arriving in the US, you will apply for "admission" (entry) into the US by undergoing immigration inspection with a US Customs and Border Protection officer.
-Note that having a visa is not a guarantee of entry, as a Customs and Border Protection officer must still confirm your reasons and eligibility for studying in the US on an F-1 or J-1 visa.
+Note that having a visa or visa certificate is not a guarantee of entry, as a Customs and Border Protection officer must still confirm your reasons and eligibility for studying in the US on an F-1 or J-1 visa.
 The officer may ask you to explain your purpose for coming to the US and details about your program and intended stay.
 Present your passport, visa, and Form I-20 / DS-2019 and explain your intended purpose for coming to the US.
 Be sure to show the correct visa, especially if you have other types of US visas, so that they admit you in the correct status (F-1 or J-1).

-Step 6: Confirm your Arrival
+Step 6: Confirm Your Arrival

 Once we are close to the start of the semester, you will receive an email notification from the International Center asking you to confirm your arrival.
 This is an online process that you must complete so that we can notify the US Department of Homeland Security that you have arrived on campus and enrolled in your program.
 Failure to complete the Confirmation of Arrival process within the deadlines provided to you may delay your ability to work on-campus, apply for a Social Security Number, or eventually remain in the US.